Michel-M-code/Metadata-Decryptor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 A Python script to automatically extract and decrypt global-metadata.dat embedded in `libunity.so`.
-I'll clean the code later.
+Made specifically for *Standoff 2*.

 ## Features